retifrav/utils/README.md

 Downloads the whole forum thread.
 Starts with the first page and recursively goes through thread pages, downloading each one.
 Merges all the pages into one long-ass page.
 Injects a `threadStyle.css` style.

-No interface provided, you need to change the sources modifying the first link value with regular erxpressions and recompile the program.
+No interface provided, you need to change the sources modifying the first link value with regular expressions and recompile the program.

 Was created to download threads from https://www.flyertalk.com/forum/.